bahmani00/SnackMachine/README.md

 2. Run 'database.sql' on sql server.
 3. Set ConnectionString on 'App.config'
 3. Run the WPF project
-4. Switch to either NHibernate or Ef through `autofac.json`.
+4. Switch to either NHibernate or Ef through app.config.
+5. Switch to either LightInject or Autofac through app.config.

 ## Vocabularies